MWPainter/thts-plus-plus/include/README.md

 One nuance is the create child functions.
-The `create_child_node_itfc` is the interface that should be used to create a child node. as it handles the logic to maintain the map of `children` nodes, and handles any logic with respect to transposition tables.
+The `create_child_node_itfc` is the interface that should be used to create a child node. as it handles the logic to maintain the map of `children` nodes, and handles any logic with respect to transposition tables/graphs.
 The `create_child_node_helper_itfc` function should just construct a child node and return a smart pointer to that node.

 In the templated subclass in `templates/thts_decision_node_template.h` there are four functions related to creating